🌻 📖 Alien::Base

 my $bool = Alien::MyLibrary->install_type($install_type);

-Returns the install type that was used when Alien::MyLibrary was installed.
 If a type is provided (the second form in the synopsis) returns true if the actual install type matches.
-Types include:
+For this use case it is recommended to use is_system_install or is_share_install instead as these are less prone to typographical errors.

 system